dnndev/xmp-docs/form-controls/script-block.md

+---
+id: form-script-block
+title: ScriptBlock
+category: Scripting
+context: form
+summary: >-
+  The ScriptBlock tag is used to inject HTML `<script>` tags into one of several different locations in the page.
+Typically this is used to insert Javascript functions and/or libraries into the page.
+keywords:
+  - script
+  - block
+  - form
+---
 # `<ScriptBlock>`

 The ScriptBlock tag is used to inject HTML `<script>` tags into one of several different locations in the page.
 Typically this is used to insert Javascript functions and/or libraries into the page.
 You can also insert `<style>` tags into the page using this tag.